nmcmahon3027/Notes/README.md

     public class ClassTemplate { //only PUBLIC or DEFAULT

-    int day = 1; visible to the package
+    int day = 1; //visible to the package public int week = 7; // world visible
+    protected int month = 31; //visible to package. the default private int year = 365; //vis. to class only

+    public int printWeek () { //has access to all (private or not) so those variables are not messed up
+                               //METHODS SHOULD mostly ALWAYS be public so other classes(etc.) can be used return week + day + month + year;
+        }
+      }//access private varibales through public methods